therealcyber71/Holy-C-documentation/README.md

 Got something to add?
 Feel free to make a pull request and I'll review it.

 **Prerequisites**
-* Some basic c knowledge
+* Some basic C knowledge
 * Assembly?!
 (Optional)
 * Setting up a virtual machine